opendcs/opendcs/docs/source/start-decoding.rst

 line it is advised to add a / at the end of the statement and repeat the statement over.

-The following images are examples of CSVs file types that can be parsed using the csv operation.
+The following images are examples of CSV file types that can be parsed using the csv operation.

 Recall that by default the message browser will